jjclark1982/bitburner-scripts/batch/README.md

 `hack.js`, `grow.js`, `weaken.js` - Single-purpose scripts which run once and terminate.
 These are deployed automatically by other scripts.
-TODO: rename `weaken.js` to `weak.js`?

 `analyze.js` - Library of functions for planning batches and estimating profitability.
 When run as an executable, prints the most profitable targets.

 `pool.js` - Library of functions for running scripts on any available host.
-When run as an executable, prints the servers currently available.
-TODO: Use CLI to run an arbitrary script on the pool.
+When run as an executable, executes an arbitrary script on the pool.
+Example: `run /batch/pool.js --threads 1000 /batch/grow.js ecorp`

 `manage.js` - Daemon which attacks the most profitable targets.
 Can specify individual targets on CLI.
+Example: `run /batch/manage.js ecorp foodnstuff`